ADVISORY: Apologies but our phone system is down. For booking enquiries, please message us online.

 Urine stains are unattractive but it’s their smell that’s the most stubborn to shift.

 We show you how to tackle the stench and let you know when it might be time to call in the professionals.

-For fresh stains, blot with a paper towel as much as possible.
-Some of the research we found indicated that putting dirty towels where your pet should be doing their business may reinforce better behaviour.
+Step 2 - For fresh stains, blot fresh stains with a paper towel to absorb as much urine as possible.
+Some research suggests using dirty towels in designated pet areas to encourage proper behaviour.

-Mix a 1:3 parts vinegar and water solution in a spray bottle, and spray generously on the stain.
+Step 4 - Mix 1:3 parts vinegar and water solution in a spray bottle, and spray generously on the stain.
 Scrub lightly before letting dry.
 It’s important to note that a dried stain will require more spraying to re-wet the stain.
 Vinegar’s disinfecting properties will target the bacteria as well.

 This combination can remove much of the stain and target the smell.
 It won’t remove 100% of the stain though, which is why you need an enzymatic cleaner.